AMazkun/vuln-report-normalizer/README.md

 A universal parser and normalizer for security scanner reports (GVM, Nessus, Nikto, ZAP, Burp, Nmap) into a **unified MongoDB schema**.
 This project helps security teams and researchers **store, query, and analyze** heterogeneous scan results in a consistent format.

+Comparing reports across different security scanners is often a real headache.
+Each tool (Nmap, Nessus, GVM, Nikto, ZAP, Burp, etc.) uses its own structure, naming conventions, and levels of detail when describing vulnerabilities.
+What’s called a “Risk” in one scanner might be “Threat” or “Severity” in another, CVSS vectors may appear in completely different formats, and even common identifiers like CVE numbers may be buried in tags or presented as free text.
+This inconsistency makes it challenging not only to normalize findings into a single schema but also to verify which vulnerabilities are genuine and which are false positives.
+Building a unified view requires careful parsing, mapping, and often manual validation to ensure accurate results.

+All mapping details into **FieldsMapping.numbers** file.

 ---

 ## ✨ Features

 - 📂 Parse multiple security scanner formats:
   - GVM (OpenVAS)
   - Nessus